 In the short term, inherent tension rides along with the unanswered question: “Will there be enough sales to support both your company’s growth as well as the work we provide?”
 And to make the matter more complex, almost all clients believe the answer to be an inarguable “YES!”
 The good news is sometimes they’re right.
 The bad news for us is that sometimes they’re not.

-The fact is, the amount of labor that can be invested to run innumerable marketing strategies and advertising tests to build and optimize a sales funnel to generate more leads/sales for less cost is an ongoing process that never ends.
-And yet some of the heaviest effort is in the very beginning.
+The fact is, the amount of labor that can be invested to run innumerable marketing and advertising tests to build and optimize a sales funnel to generate more leads/sales for less cost is an ongoing process.
+And yet some of the heaviest efforts are in the very beginning.

-The marketing and optimization process begins within the first month, but may not be mature for months, a year, or even a few years.
+The marketing and optimization process begins within the first month, but may not be mature for months, a year, or even years, depending upon the number of products and services in any one company, as well as the level of competition.

 MARKETING AND ADVERTISING TESTS